top of page

 • Total Control: Wellspring Church demands lifelong loyalty and submission to church leadership.

-Wellspring adheres to many orthodox Christian beliefs including: The Fallen State of Man, The Eternality of God, The Pre-existence of Christ, The Incarnation, The Virgin Birth, The Full Deity and Full Humanity of Jesus Christ, The Passion, Death, Burial, Resurrection, and Ascension of Jesus Christ.
+Wellspring adheres to many orthodox Christian beliefs including: The Fallen State of Man, The Eternality of God, The Incarnation, The Virgin Birth, The Full Deity and Full Humanity of Jesus Christ, The Passion, Death, Burial, Resurrection, and Ascension of Jesus Christ.

 Wellspring Church's distinctive beliefs rest atop several concepts:

-2) Worship Authenticity: Wellspring believes that their worship is the only true and fully restored pattern of worship.
-They believe it reflects the original New Testament church's practice and reflects what worship in heaven will be like.
-They do not recognize any other church as having their specific pattern of worship.
-They believe that true worship “in spirit and truth” refers to corporate speaking in tongues (everyone in the congregation speaks in tongues concurrently) on a weekly basis.
-They believe that churches that do not demonstrate this corporate speaking in tongues are not practicing true worship.
+2) Worship Authenticity: Wellspring believes that its worship is the only true and fully restored pattern of Christian worship.
+They teach that it reflects both the worship of the New Testament church and the worship of heaven.
+Specifically, they understand true worship "in spirit and truth" to be expressed through weekly congregational speaking in tongues (everyone in the congregation speaking in tongues concurrently), followed by opportunities for prophecy.

 3) Emphasis on Church Authority: Formerly to the "apostle", now subject to the board of elders, obedience and submission to church authority is paramount in this group.
 Scripture verses discussing church authority are highly regarded.
-Those who challenge authority figures are put down with control and humiliation techniques described in this website and found in other high control groups and cults.
+Those who challenge church leadership often report being publicly corrected, humiliated, or pressured to submit through practices described elsewhere on this website.
 Those who repeatedly challenge or disobey the leadership are compared to those who practice witchcraft and are ostracized by the group.

 4) Church Membership: Wellspring requires a "church membership commitment" which they consider a lifelong commitment to both God and the leadership of the church.
 They teach that one must permanently remain in the church they were “born in”, either physically or spiritually.
 This expectation puts members under extreme psychological pressure to remain in the community, similar to other cults and high control groups.
 Members fear leaving Wellspring Church because they fear breaking their church commitment, which the leadership likens to a marriage commitment.

 It is important to understand that Wellspring Church employs language and terms familiar to Christians, but their internal definition of that terminology differs profoundly from Christian churches.
-As we will demonstrate in their doctrinal development, Wellspring's internal definition of church membership, worship, salvation, being born again, God's sovereignty, sonship and other doctrines are radically different from Christian churches that use the same terms.
+As we will demonstrate, Wellspring's internal definition of church membership, worship, salvation, being born again, God's sovereignty, the Trinitysonship, the kingdom of God and other doctrines are radically different from Christian churches that use the same terms.

 DISCLAIMER